cloudmesh-community/book/chapters/doc/piazza.md

 -   <http://www.techsupportalert.com/content/how-ask-question-when-you-want-technical-help.htm>

-Ten steps to getting your question answered on piazza
+Steps to getting your question answered on piazza

 1. Before you even go to ask a question, think through what your problem is.
 Write down how you are going to describe it.
 Think about